Updated April 13, 2021

 Not long ago I published a survey of top Australian dog trainers about their favourite harnesses.
-It was an eye-opener for me.

 Well, I thought, life’s not already complicated enough, so why not?

 Why A Perfect Fit Harness?

 The Perfect Fit harness is a modular, custom fitted harness unlike any other available in Australia.
 It:

 - Avoids pressure points, soft tissues and the throat/neck area

 - Gives the dog full range of shoulder movement to run, swim and jump

 - Cannot easily be pulled over the dog’s head if fitted correctly

 - Is covered in thick padded fleece to prevent chafing and slipping

 - Its modular design allows it to fit virtually any size or shape of dog